gund/ng-router-resolver/README.md

 Currently it is in POC stage.

-It parses given Angular TS module and collects top level routes.
+It parses given Angular TS module and collects all routes.

+The limitation is that it cannot yet resolve routes from variables only from literals.

 ## Next Steps

 - ~~Collect children routes~~ [DONE]
-- Collect lazy routes from other modules
+- ~~Collect lazy routes from other modules~~ [DONE]
 - Support Identifiers in routes configuration (currently only object literals are supported)
 - Support Spread operators in routes configuration
 - Organize internal code structure to transition from POC to some stable version